Sachithra-oshadha/ELT_test/README.md

 Python: Version 3.8 or higher
 PostgreSQL: A running PostgreSQL database server
-Excel File: An Excel file containing load profile data (e.g., AZ1088 Load Profiles.xlsx) Environment Variables: A .env file with database configuration (see below)
+Excel File: An Excel file containing load profile data in the same directory as python files Environment Variables: A .env file with database configuration (see below)

 ## Installation